-The internship location is the University of Alabama in Huntsville.
-Due to the COVID-19 pandemic, we are preparing multiple options to ensure that the internship will take place.
-We are looking at least at an in-person, hybrid, and fully virtual option.
-For any in-person component we will ensure that there is adequate physical spacing between workspaces, following all university cleaning protocols.
+The internship location is at the University of Alabama at Huntsville.
+We are planning for an in-person internship.
+However, due to the continuing COVID-19 pandemic, we are preparing additional options to ensure that the internship will take place, such as a hybrid or fully virtual option.